Mulan to be made available on Disney+

 Disney’s decision to bring the film to its streaming service appears to indicate it has doubts that cinemas around the world will be able to open widely in the near future.

-Mulan, with a reported budget of 200 million dollars – about £153 million, was supposed to be one of the entertainment behemoth’s tent pole releases of the year.
+Mulan, with a reported budget of $200m, was supposed to be one of the entertainment behemoth’s tent pole releases of the year.

 It has been pushed back several times, most recently last month when it was removed from the release schedule.